 Located in the heart of metropolitan Los Angeles, the Page Museum at the La Brea Tar Pits is one of the world’s most famous fossil sites.
 Visitors can see Ice Age fossils — including saber-toothed cats, dire wolves and mammoths — from 10,000 to 40,000-year-old asphalt deposits.
 Reservations can be made online for school field trips.

 The Peterson Automotive Museum displays a rotating collection of historic vehicles of all different shapes, sizes, models, makes and purposes.
 The Peterson is currently relaunching their educational and field trip programs.
-For more information, visit their list of programs and scroll down to “teacher & student programs.”
-Title I schools are eligible to apply for the Robert […]
+Title I schools are eligible to apply for the Robert E. Petersen Free School Bus program to cover the cost of bus transportation to the […]

 The Skirball Cultural Center seeks to explore connections between Jewish heritage and American democratic ideals.
 The Skirball offers a variety of grade-specific programs, performances and film screenings for K-12 students to explore topics such as history, the performing arts, civil rights, archaeology, civic responsibility and community .
 See the field trip FAQ for more information.